 2021’s Encanto included this crowd-pleasing track about a skeleton in the family closet.
 Lin-Manuel Miranda of Hamilton fame was inspired by several musical numbers while writing this piece, which he calls a complicated song about family dynamics.

 Colors of the Wind – Pocahontas

 This song from 1995’s Pocahontas finds the title character criticizing John Smith for his disrespect toward nature.
-It is an interesting piece in that it references the “Circle of Life” from the previous year’s Disney release, The Lion King.
+It is an interesting piece referencing the “Circle of Life” from the previous year’s Disney release, The Lion King.
 Judy Kuhn sang it as the singing voice of Pocahontas in the film, but Vanessa Williams performed it for the end credits and the single release.

 Bella Notte – Lady And The Tramp

-This love ballad is considered the signature song for 1955’s animated Disney film Lady And The Tramp.
+This love ballad is considered the signature song for the 1955 animated Disney film Lady And The Tramp.
 ‘Bella Notte’ means “beautiful night” in Italian, which explains the track’s subject matter.
 It plays during the film and during the opening credits.

 Almost There – The Princess and the Frog

 ‘Almost There’ plays as Tiana faces conflict in 2009’s The Princess and the Frog.
 It was composed by Randy Newman and was nominated for the Academy Award for Best Song.